J35P312/SVDB/README.md

           --memory              load the database into memory: increases the memory requirements, but lowers the time consumption

+## Query
-Query: The query module is used to query a structural variant database.
+The query module is used to query a structural variant database.
 Typically a database is constructed using the build module.
 However, since this module utilize the genotype field of the sructural variant database vcf to compute the frequency of structural variants, a wide range of files could be used as database.
 The query module requires a query vcf, as well as a database file(either multisample vcf or SVDB sqlite database):

     print a help message
        svdb --query --help